 There are about 40,000 cardiologists working in the U.S. to treat patients diagnosed with heart problems and prevent deaths related to medical conditions in the cardiovascular system.

 “While it cannot be said that all deaths from heart disease are preventable, many of them are, which is why there is an ever-increasing number of medical malpractice lawsuits against cardiologists who failed to provide appropriate care and treatment, which led to complications or even death,” says our Philadelphia cardiology malpractice attorney at The Weitz Firm, LLC.

 A report cited by Cardiovascular Business in 2018 showed that cardiology-related medical malpractice lawsuits were up more than 90 percent from a decade ago.
-More disturbingly, the number of medical malpractice suits against cardiologists continue to climb each year.
+More disturbingly, the number of medical malpractice suits against cardiologists continues to climb each year.
 Researchers explain this phenomenon by arguing that there has been a rise of “defensive medicine,” which is the practice of cardiologists and other doctors treating their patients in a way to avoid liability rather than providing the most beneficial and high-quality medical care.

 At the same time, the quality of healthcare in the U.S. is declining at an exponential rate due to this “defensive medicine” strategy.
 It is no secret that many acute coronary symptoms and signs of cardiovascular problems are often misdiagnosed as stomach problems.

 Our experienced cardiology malpractice attorney in Philadelphia has outlined the most common symptoms of heart disease to watch out for: